uswds/uswds/CONTRIBUTING.md

 ### Committing files when updating the `/src` directory

-When you run `npm start` to preview the website locally, many files are generated that are tracked by Git.
-This leaves your working directory in a dirty state and knowing which files need to be included in your commit can seem like a daunting task.
-The following steps can help in committing changes while the team looks into different approaches to handling changes to both the Standards website and the `uswds` package.
+When you run `npm start` to preview the website locally, you generate many files that are tracked by Git.
+This leaves your working directory in a dirty state, and it can make knowing which files to include in your commit seem like a daunting task.
+The following steps will make it easier for you to commit changes while the team looks into different approaches for handling changes to the Standards website and the `uswds` package.

-If you made any changes to the `/src` directory, you have also made changes in the following directories.
-This is due to how the Standards website consumes the `uswds` package.
+If you made any changes to the `/src` directory, you have also made changes in the following directories:

 ```
 docs/_scss/